 Seeing a player take a throw-in for their team is a common sight in any soccer game.
 And many times a throw-in is taken near the goal at the opposition’s end of the field.
 But you also may have noticed that something you don’t see in soccer is a player scoring directly from a throw-in.

 But why is this?
 Can a soccer player score from a throw-in?

-A goal cannot be scored directly from a throw-in in soccer.
+A goal cannot be scored from a throw-in.
 The rules of the game of soccer do not permit this to take place.
-If the ball does go into the goal from a throw-in the referee will not award a goal to either team and will restart the game with a goal kick or corner kick.
+If the ball does go into the goal from a throw-in, the referee will not award a goal to either team and instead will restart the game with a goal kick or corner kick.